sara-nl/data-exchange/README.md

 Read more about the [Continuous Delivery](docs/CD.md) pipeline used in this project.

 # Mail
-All outgoing emails can be read at: https://dataexchange.surfsara.nl/mail
+In dev mode, all mail can be accessed via MailCatcher at http://localhost:1080/.